-NEONATOLOGIST/PEDIATRICIAN (baby doctor)
+✓ NEONATOLOGIST/PEDIATRICIAN (baby doctor)

 - This person can explain what happens after a baby is born, how long the baby might be kept before discharge, and what sorts of things to be on the lookout for, in case the baby experiences symptoms of substance withdrawal. - Ask for a tour of the mother/baby rooms, or the nursery or any other place where your baby may stay after birth.
-It's a good idea to start getting to know the nurses that work there - they will become your teammates pretty soon. - Ask what the visiting hours and policies are, in case your baby does stay at the hospital longer than you do.
+It's a good idea to start getting to know the nurses who work there.
+They will become your teammates pretty soon. - Ask what the visiting hours and policies are, in case your baby does stay at the hospital longer than you do.
 Ask if food, a bed, or transportation is offered for parents who want to stay with their babies.

-HOSPITAL SOCIAL WORKER
+MOSPITAL SOCIAL WORKER

-- Ask this person about the Massachusetts Department of Children and Families (DCF), discharge planning, and getting in touch with important resources like Home Visiting, Visiting Nurses, and Early Intervention.
-(More information on these resources is in Journey Point 4: Sources of Support). - Ask this person for help enrolling in the Women, Infants, and Children (or WIC) program, if you aren't already enrolled.
-WIC can connect you to a breastfeeding peer counselor, help you get a breast pump, and provide you with education, support, and supplemental food and formula. - Make sure, when delivery day comes, that you give this person a copy of your Birth Planning Checklist, or the collection of documents that will help you work with the Massachusetts Department of Children and Families, if they become involved.
-(Look for the Birth Planning Checklist in the Journey resources page: www.linktoresourcespage.url.)
+- Ask this person about custody: how it's decided, and how you can be included in that process.
+Also ask about discharge planning, and how to get in touch with important resources like Home Visiting, Visiting Nurses, and Early Intervention.
+(More information on these resources is in Journey Point 4:Sources of Support.) - Ask this person for help enrolling in the Women, Infants, and Children (or WIC) program, if you aren't already enrolled.
+WIC can connect you to a breastfeeding peer counselor, help you get a breast pump, and provide you with education, support, and supplemental food and formula. - When delivery day comes, make sure that you give this person a copy of your Birth Planning Checklist, or the collection of documents that will help you work with anyone deciding custody issues of your baby after birth.
+(Look for the Birth Planning Checklist on the Journey resources page at www.linktoresourcespage.url.)